mhadimedia/mhadimedia.github.io/content/posts/the-drafts/index.md

         - To-do lists should be simple, not organized or aesthetic.
 Just write down tasks, cross them off as you finish, and rewrite the next day's list.
         Some research suggests list-making improves working memory, and handwriting aids learning and memory versus typing.
         - Simple paper to-do lists are low-tech and don't require buying products.
 The power is their simplicity and physical presence.

-- [ ]  using noise for concentration
+- Using noise for concentration
     - I started this article after seeing multiple talk about brown noise + discovering how my watch instantly wakes me up with a simple tune
     - White noise, hearing in mother’s womb
     - pink noise